Kiszuriwalilibori/Bold/README.md

  012 detailed revision of sizes/distance
  013 content in mission seem to have strange distancing 014 more compact css
- 015 main image looks distorted/replaced
+ ## 015 main image looks distorted/replaced
  ## 016 intro in overview out of visible screen
  ## 017 contact section no bottom padding
- 018 add script for validation and mocking submit
+ ## 018 add script for validation and mocking submit
  ## 019 display swap and preload fonts

-### License

-This software is distributed under MIT license
+ ## 020 preloading of main image
+ ## 021 main image in versions dependent on viewport size
+ ## 022 lazy loading of some images in document body